 4. Ginger

 This is one of the widely used spices in the world.
-It can be acquired in different forms, which can either be in dried form or ground.
-It is used to prepare various foods like the above-mentioned spices and can be used to substitute mace in the same ratio.
-Different from the nutmeg, it doesn’t have that sweeter flavor, and it is a little bit spicier.
+It can be acquired in different forms, either in dried form or ground.
+It is used to prepare foods like the above-mentioned spices and substitute mace in the same ratio.
+Unlike the nutmeg, it doesn’t have that sweeter flavor and is slightly spicier.
 Unlike the stick, it cannot be used in desserts because of its less gentle nature.

 Summary